iccaving/website/README.md

 ## Update / Install Bolt

-To update or install Bolt on the web server first update your local copy.
-Do not update directly on the web server.
+To update or install Bolt on the web server first update your local and the copy on the server:

 ```
 curl -O https://bolt.cm/distribution/archive/3.7/bolt-3.7.2-flat-structure.tar.gz
-tar -xzf bolt-v3.6.6-flat-structure.tar.gz --strip-components=1
+tar -xzf bolt-3.7.2-flat-structure.tar.gz --strip-components=1
 ```

 Check in git what has been replaced.
 This update will overwrite a few files we don't want to change so ensure you revert changes to the following files: